wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 ![frozen lake agent](./frozen_lake.gif)

 As you can see, an agent can be anything as long as you frame in the right way.
-All agents follow the same loop of: state -> action -> next state -> repeat.

 ## How do agents work?

 Lets take the elf as an example.
 This agent has been taken from the [Gymnasium library](https://gymnasium.farama.org/environments/toy_text/frozen_lake/), which offers a wide range of environments to make it easy to develop agents.